 Make sure your logo is effective in just one color.
 There are many situations when your logo needs to be colorless or in just one color.
 For instance, on newspapers ads (mostly black & white), words and graphics are typically either in black or grayscale.
 During such situations, a beautiful colored logo that is not effective in colorless versions can hardly stand out at all.
 It is thus very important for your logo to be versatile.

-Picking the right font type is important.
+Picking the right font type is important (you can use ready-made selections to choose something of high quality).
 Your font type would depend on the type of product/service and your brand goal.
 Toys R Us sells fun and cute products targeted at children.
 The use of a casual and child-like font reflects the brand persona perfectly.

 Make it relevant.
 The shapes or images you choose should match the product/service that you are selling.
 Here is a bad example: